a-sit-plus/warden-supreme/docs/docs/technical/android.md

 AVB key(s) if you operate a trusted ROM program).

-## How trust is established for the app at install time
+## How Trust is Established for the App at Install Time

 - **Signature Scheme v2/v3/v4** embeds signatures over the app contents at the APK level (post-Android 7).
 - The platform verifies the **signing certificate(s)** when installing/updating an app.

-### What the attestation proves about the app
+### What Attestation proves about the App

 The **`AttestedApplicationId`** section contains:
 - `package_infos`